AlphaMC0/UGDC-Application/README.md

 - Understanding of some computing languages, preferably C#
 - Commitment

-**Laptop Requirement :** Though 8GB of ram is fine but we recommend to have at least 16GB.
+**Laptop Requirement :** Though 8GB of ram is fine but we recommend to have at least 16GB, core i5 at least, decent GPU (capable of running

 **Available Spots :** There are 9 available spots in the club open.
 If you wish to apply fill out this [**Form**](https://forms.gle/fsUaYrV4isZp4cSz5) , please note you have to fill out the form individually not in                        groups.